 Lisa Butterfield: The project investigates two areas of Adoptive T Cell Therapy.
 One is about the starting material used to make products: each patient we draw blood from is unique, and so is their blood.
 Their gene expression profiles hold the promise of identifying patient-specific issues that might be countered by individualized culture techniques and other interventions to make a high-quality product despite the unique patient profile.

-The other questions are about the product’s biology: what about the cellular product profile correlates with clinical outcome for the patient?
-This allows us to see what goes in the “good gene list” and what goes in the “bad gene list” giving us a very specific direction for future engineering of superior products for patients.
+The other questions are about the product’s biology: what about the cellular product profile correlates with clinical outcomes for the patient?
+This allows us to see what goes in the “good gene list” and what goes in the “bad gene list, giving us a very specific direction for future engineering of superior products for patients.

 A Large-Scale Project to Democratize CAR-T Products